 The best defense is open communication between trusted adults and children!

 Please don’t shy away from asking children about how they use technology.
 For example, ask them to show you the games they play or the apps they use.
-Involving yourself and have an interest in the things they do online.
+Involving yourself and having an interest in the things they do online.

 Make sure kids know how to report inappropriate behaviors like cyberbullying, hate speech, inappropriate content, and anything else they might find offensive.